Procrastination: The Enemy of Progress – How to Defeat it!

 Self-Realization is key to making the best use of our time.
 Taking a moment to reflect on who we are and what we can do well accelerates us in life by illuminating behavioral patterns, allowing us to focus more intensely on honing our strengths and taming any weaknesses.
 Self-awareness proves invaluable for building success!

-Knowing and understanding our personal strengths can raise our self-assurance and energize us.
+Knowing and understanding our strengths can raise our self-assurance and energize us.
 Similarly, being aware of any weaknesses we may have allows us to focus on minimizing them so that we make the most out of every moment!

 Time Tracking and Analysis: Understanding how you spend your time